frictionlessdata/frictionlessdata.io/doc/publish-tabular.md

 ### Add a README

 A README is a text file giving (human-readable) information about your dataset.
-You can include anything you like but standard practice is to start with a short description of the dataset and to include data specific information in a Data section, information on preparing the data in a section called Prepartion and data on permissions and licensing in a section called Licensing.
+You can include anything you like but standard practice is to:

+* Start with a short description of the dataset (the first sentence and first paragraph should be extractable to provide short standalone descriptions)
+* **Data** section: put data specific information about the data in a Data section
+* **Preparation** section: put information on preparing the data in a Preparation section
+* **Licensing** section: put informatoin on permissions and licensing go in a Licensing section

 The README should be a plain text file (no word or rich text etc) and we recommend using markdown to allow for some formatting.
 If markdown is used the